dotenvx/dotenvx.github.io/blog/_posts/2025-12-11-rotate-npm-tokens-with-dotenvx-ops.md

 Publishing now works indefinitely with rotating NPM tokens, powered by a new rotation primitive (ROTs) and passcard connectors.

 - *NPM token leaked?* Just rotate it - all your operations still work.
+- *Employee left who knew the old token?* Rotate it - all your operations still work.
 - *NPM token should be rotated every N days for compliance?* Put it on a schedule - all your operations still work.
-- *Employee left the company who had access to the old token?* Rotate it - all your operations still work.

 This has worked really well for us.
 If it sounds useful, you can use it too.
 Sign up for <a href="https://dotenvx.com/ops">Dotenvx Ops</a>.